Name the girl Romeo's after (6)

 'after' is the definition.

 Both the definition and answer are comparative adjectives.
-Maybe you can see an association between them that I can't see?
+Maybe they are linked in a way I don't understand?

 'name the girl romeo's' is the wordplay.